lucidBrot/algolab-tutorial/README.md

 * Debugging on Code Expert
 * Common Pitfalls and Further Things You Should Know

 You might want to download this file and view it in Typora, so that you have a nice table of contents in the sidebar.
+Also, the math would display well then.

 ## Why?